boiler-dev/boiler/README.md

 4. Boiler prompts for input and installs boilerplate (using [`boilers/*/boiler.ts`](#boilerts))
 5. Boiler saves repo and input to `boiler.json`

-Even though `boilers/` is gitignored, each boilerplate project inside is a functioning git repo that you may commit and push to.
+Even though `boilers/` is gitignored, each boilerplate project inside is a functioning git repo that you may modify, commit, and push to.

 > ℹ️ For boilerplate repos, take a look at [the boiler-dev GitHub org](https://github.com/boiler-dev).